Frr-z/avatareditor/README.md

 The function names are pretty self-explanatory.
 Don't forget to do your type checking before calling the function

-Make sure to put "" in the string parameters that you won't use
+Make sure to put nil in the string parameters that you won't use

 ```lua
 Players.PlayerAdded:Connect(function(player)